Adaptive Keyframe Selection for Scalable 3D Scene Reconstruction in Dynamic Environments: Experiments

 To validate the contribution of each component in our proposed error metric, we performed an ablation study on the dynamic Bonn dataset.
 The results, summarized in Table~\ref{ablation}, show that both components are crucial for optimal performance.
 Removing the photometric error forces reliance solely on SSIM, reducing sensitivity to fine-grained textural changes, while excluding SSIM makes the process brittle to illumination changes and prone to missing structural shifts.
 We further compared our approach to existing adaptive keyframe selection strategies, including inertial- and optimization-based methods.
 The inertial-based approach \cite{8698793}, though leveraging IMU motion cues, underperforms in accuracy and completeness, indicating that inertial data alone fails to capture appearance-driven structural variations.
 Similarly, the optimization-based method \cite{chakraborty2015adaptive} achieves slightly better completeness than the inertial-based approach but still lags behind our hybrid strategy, highlighting its tendency to overfit trajectory smoothness at the cost of structural detail.

 In contrast, our full model integrating both photometric and SSIM errors achieves the best balance of reconstruction quality and efficiency.
 It outperforms all baselines in accuracy, Chamfer distance, and normal consistency, while maintaining a competitive keyframe compression ratio.
 This confirms that the complementary integration of photometric sensitivity and structural robustness yields superior keyframe selection performance compared to prior strategies.
+The ablation study was conducted on the Bonn dataset as it represents the most diverse and challenging dynamic scenarios in our test suite.
+However, the performance gains observed in Section 4.2 across other datasets confirm that the threshold update dynamics remain robust and effective across various motion profiles.